GrottoPress/shield/README.md

 *Shield* is secure by default, and exploits defence-in-depth strategies, including the option to pin an authentication session to the IP address that started it -- the session is invalidated if the IP address changes.

 User IDs are never saved in session.
-Instead, each authentication gets a unique ID and token, which is saved in session, and checked against their corresponding salted SHA-256 hashes in the database.
+Instead, each authentication gets a unique ID and token, which is saved in session, and checked against their corresponding salted SHA-256 digests in the database.

 When a user changes their password, *Shield* logs out the user on all devices (except the current one), to ensure that an attacker no longer has access to a previously compromised account.